SMASH-Lab/trick_variable_server_connection/README.md

  The project has been compiled and tested on Ubuntu 16.04 (64-bit).

- The current implementation is a preliminary version and some warnings are issued by the compiler and will be fixed in the next release.

  The project has been documented by using doxygen (see docs folder).